 Here, you can select the two new custom fields directly.

-Complete this step by clicking the yellow SAVE CHANGES button.
+Complete this step by clicking the navy blue SAVE button.

 What are these fields for and how are they used?